Build a Ruby Project

 The same technique is often applied to test against multiple databases, templating engines, hosted service providers and so on.

-$BUNDLE_GEMFILE environment variable #
+$BUNDLE_GEMFILE Environment Variable #

-When gemfile is defined and a Gemfile file exists in the repository, we define the environment variable $BUNDLE_GEMFILE, which bundle install uses to resolve dependencies.
+is defined and a Gemfile file exists in the repository,

-If you need to work with multiple Gemfiles within a single job, override $BUNDLE_GEMFILE by passing the --gemfile= flag:
+If you need to work with multiple Gemfiles within a single job, override

 bundle install --gemfile=my_gemfile

-JRuby: Testing against multiple JDKs #
+JRuby: Test against Multiple JDKs #

-Test projects against multiple JDKs, by using the jdk key in your .travis.yml:
+Test projects against multiple JDKs, by using the jdk

 jdk: